banditburai/starmerge/README.md

 ## Current Status

 - ✅ Basic class merging functionality
-- ✅ Support for Tailwind v3.x syntax
+- ✅ Support for Tailwind v4.x syntax
 - ⚠️ Not all edge cases may be handled
 - ⚠️ Performance may differ from the JS version

-## Future Plans

-- This package will likely need a major update when Tailwind v4 is released
-- Currently tracking version 2.5.4 of the JS library
-- May be completely rewritten

 ## Requirements

 - Python 3.11+
-- Works with Tailwind CSS v3.x
+- Works with Tailwind CSS v4.x

 ## Contributing